3imed-jaberi/use-lifecycle-hooks/README.md

 Use a class-based lifecycle ⚡ under the React Hooks ⚛️🚀 ..

+> Thinking in lifecycles terms in hooks is a bad practice.
+You can follow this [article][use-effect-guide-dan-abramov-url] for a useEffect guide and how it's bad to mix think.

 ### `Prerequisites` ⚠️:

 In order to use this library, a __React__ version **>=16.8.0** is required which introduce __React Hooks__ ⚛️⚡ ..